bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 ## Getting started

 {% include content/info.html
-title="Still updating..."
+title="Join us on Discord"
 icon="fa-solid fa-info"
-content="Our characters page was recently edited and currently a good place to start reading!
-You can join us on [Discord](https://discord.com/invite/6arw5eWg9x) for updates on the ARG and wiki."
+content="You can join us on [Discord](https://discord.com/invite/6arw5eWg9x) for updates on the ARG and wiki."
 %}

 There is a lot going on in this ARG!
 We get it if you are overwhelmed.